Baegll/TheTatteredSpire/content/The Tattered Spire/Concepts/Religion/Panath/The Panathejor.md

 ## [[Tokon]]
 Celebrated on [[Tondae]].
 Tokon is known as Breaker of Chains, a deity of perseverance, cruelty, shadow, secrets, and torment.

 Worshipers of Tokon seek to bind.
 They believe suffering is sacred, a crucible by which truth and strength are revealed to those who persevere.
-Where [[Netandites]] guide souls onward, T[[okonites]] delay the passage in the hope that one might find their strength and continue to live and eventually thrive.
+Where [[Netandites]] guide souls onward, [[Tokonites]] delay the passage in the hope that one might find their strength and continue to live and eventually thrive.
 ## [[Eiselken]]
 Celebrated on [[Eafdae]].
 Eiselken is known as the Rootfather, a deity of silence, memory, stillness, decay, winter, and the earth.